-The DAEES is open to current and former employees of the Department of Defence (DoD), Australian Defence Force (ADF) cadets, and former ADF employees who suspect that they have been exposed to asbestos as a result of their employment with Defence, for example Dummy Charge Bags.
+The DAHCES is open to current and former employees of the Department of Defence and Australian Defence Force members (including Cadets) who suspect that they have been exposed to asbestos or a hazardous chemical as a result of their employment with Defence.

-Current employees of the Department of Defence who think that they have been exposed to asbestos should submit a Defence WHS Incident Report via WHS-ISS (Incident Self Service) available via PMKeyS Self Service.
-Serving ADF employees who have been or think that they may have been exposed to asbestos are encouraged to contact their local ADF Health Services.
-They will receive asbestos exposure evaluation and counselling accordingly.
-Persons wishing to take part in the DAEES are to call 1800 DEFENCE (1800 333 362) to register their details and gain further information.
+Current employees of the Department of Defence and members of the Australian Defence Force who believe that they have been exposed to asbestos or hazardous chemicals should submit a Defence WHS Incident Event Report via Sentinel – WHS Event Reporting.
+Serving ADF members who have potentially been exposed to asbestos or a hazardous chemical are encouraged to contact their local ADF Health Services subsequent to registering with the scheme.

-Persons wishing to take part in the DAEES are to call 1800 DEFENCE (1800 333 362) to register their details and gain further information.
+Persons wishing to participate in the DAHCES should call 1800 DEFENCE (1800 333 362) to register their details and access further information.

-When you register with the DAEES you will be sent a letter providing details of how to arrange an assessment with Medibank Health Solutions (MHS).
-The process is:
+When you register an asbestos exposure with the DAHCES you will be sent an information pack providing details on how to arrange an assessment with the Defence health provider.
+The process involves the following:

 When you register exposure to a hazardous chemical via the DAHCES your details and exposure type will be recorded.
 You will be sent a letter stating your registration number, and in some cases, additional information relating to the hazardous chemical you have registered an exposure to.